 What do you call a person who is constantly yearning for love, but can’t look beyond himself in a relationship?
 Real, perhaps.
-Mani Ratnam‘s latest offering Kaatru Veliyidai inspects romantic relationships and its most visceral, vulnerable areas.
-Narrating lives of two diverse individuals in a tumultuous courtship, it is this very depth in its characters that appeal the most.
-Their internal conflicts are so intense that the whole backdrop of 1999 Kargil War somewhat pales in comparison.
+Mani Ratnam‘s latest offering Kaatru Veliyidai inspects romantic relationships and their most visceral, vulnerable areas.
+Narrating the lives of two diverse individuals in a tumultuous courtship, it is this very depth in its characters that appeal the most.
+Their internal conflicts are so intense that the whole backdrop of the 1999 Kargil War somewhat pales in comparison.
 You barely notice why Varun (Karthi) and Leela (Aditi Rao Hydari) are up to out of each other’s passionate romantic space.
-The situations, the peripheral players, the landscape – few things matter.
+The situations, the peripheral players, the landscape – a few things matter.
 Landscapes do, in fact, and more to that later.

 Talking about the man-woman relationship in Kaatru Veliyidai, it is worth drawing parallels to the one in a differently-themed Breathless by Jean-Luc Godard.
-In a lengthy in sequence in the latter film, the couple discuss their possibilities and the man in question is pretty unabashed with his precedence to “self” over “us”.
+In a lengthy sequence in the latter film, the couple discusses their possibilities and the man in question is pretty unabashed with his precedence to “self” over “us”.
 Ditto in Kaatru Veliyidai, you see Varun is temperamental, veiling his male privilege and aggression with great effort.
 Leela is the (beautifully-lit) righteous, self-respecting Mani Ratnam heroine.
 Will she budge?
 If Breathless’s female protagonist saves a slap for every impolite advance of her partner, Leela knows her stances too.
 She is clear about the love she wants and is not worried to expose her vulnerabilities either.

-Mani Ratnam seems to be morally avert to the idea of pregnancy before marriage.
+Mani Ratnam seems to be morally averted to the idea of pregnancy before marriage.
 While some of his former heroes either displayed extreme angst or indifference (Aayudha Ezhuthu, Yuva, O Kaadhal Kanmani), we get to see a pregnant bride in Kaatru Veliyidai (a nice touch, certainly).
 Adding more to it, we see our leading man develop cold feet upon hearing a similar revelation in his life.
-We also see a background to it.
+We also see the background to it.
 Mani Ratnam doesn’t veil the dysfunctional family network that our protagonist grew up in.
-The connect or disconnect with his family members are sequentially established in the way he introduces them to his girlfriend.
+The connect or disconnect with his family members is sequentially established in the way he introduces them to his girlfriend.
 Amidst celebration and minutes before what could (probably) be the happiest moment for the family, they do not hesitate to expose their disdain for each other.
 This was, however, a beautiful projection of how otherwise happy-looking families would be deep within.
 Hence, Varun’s thought process comes across as the most organically composed element in Kaatru Veliyidai.

 The famous Bharathiyar poem “Kaatru veliyidai kannamma…” was first heard by yours truly in Blessy’s heart-wrenching Thanmatra.
 Karthi’s Varun is shown to be a fan of the wordsmith as well.
 He recites Bharathiyar’s verses the moment he sets eyes on “the” girl.
 Similar to the poet’s profound works spun around physical beauty, Karthi’s compliments to Leela, too, are all bodily.
 With plenty of metaphors comparing the girl’s beauty to celestial things, it is as if Leela was his answer to Bharathiyar’s muse Kannamma.
 With Aditi Rao’s porcelain beauty making it all the more magical, we don’t feel contempt for Karthi’s Varun and his unabashed dominating self.
 “You treat me either like a queen, or you walk all over me,” says the girl.
 When Varun tries to prove it otherwise, she clarifies how his efforts aren’t working – echoing an average viewer’s sentiments.
 And that moment where the self-respecting Leela demands equality took me back to memories of those conversations in Breathless and one scene where the independent-spirited Patricia interviews a revered author…

 As for the leads, Karthi pulls off the gargantuan task of not making Varun a detestable, male chauvinist.
 One should also regard the material on paper that doesn’t glorify his complacence and is sensitive to his ‘needs’.
-Although the actor appears strained in few scenes, he marks an appreciable feat by the time Kaatru Veliyidai ends.
+Although the actor appears strained in a few scenes, he marks an appreciable feat by the time Kaatru Veliyidai ends.
 Aditi Rao Hydari, physically, is a delightful mix of Dil Se‘s Manisha Koirala and Raavanan‘s Aishwarya Rai Bachchan.
 Temperamentally, she resembles umpteen other Mani Ratnam heroines and the actress puts in a stunning effort to make Leela come alive.
-Her sublime expressions and classic face merely suggests how perfectly cast she is.
+Her sublime expressions and classic face merely suggest how perfectly cast she is.
 RJ Balaji and Rukmini Vijayakumar lend able support to the lead pair and their brief discussion of an existing love quadrangle is intuitive.
 It is disappointing to see veteran KPAC Lalitha wasted in a two-scene blink-and-miss part.
 Why?

 As the title goes, Kaatru Veliyidai makes for a breezy watch.
-Although the sporadic integration of nationalist elements fail to match the intense romance, the film makes no room for severe complaints.
+Although the sporadic integration of nationalist elements fails to match the intense romance, the film makes no room for severe complaints.
 Because Mani Ratnam convinces us of the saying, “Informers inform, burglars burgle, murderers murder, lovers love.”